The ultimate guide to the best credit card combinations

 The Chase Sapphire Reserve® (see rates and fees) is the premium sibling of the Chase Sapphire Preferred.
 With it, you’ll get access to Chase Sapphire and Priority Pass lounges, a flexible $300 annual travel credit and other useful statement credits.

-It earns 8 points per dollar spent on bookings made through Chase Travel, 4 points per dollar spent on flights and hotels booked directly, and 3 points per dollar spent on dining purchases (including takeout and eligible delivery).
+Its bonus categories include earning 8 points per dollar spent on bookings made through Chase Travel; 4 points per dollar spent on flights and hotels booked directly; and 3 points per dollar spent on dining purchases (including takeout and eligible delivery).

 Apply here: Chase Sapphire Reserve